Freakwill/stochastic-methods/lectures/Contrasive Divergence.md

 [TOC]

 ## Abstract
-an approximate Maximum-Likelihood learning algorithm  proposed by G. Hinton(2002) for energy-based models or Markov networks
+An approximate Maximum-Likelihood learning algorithm  proposed by G. Hinton(2002) for energy-based models or Markov networks

 CD is a general MCMC gradient ascent learning algorithm particularly well suited to learning Product of Experts (PoE)